 Founded in 1878, Everton reached their first FA Cup Final in 1893, the same season that Liverpool, founded in 1892, joined the Football League.
 Sadly Everton were beaten 1-0 by Wolverhampton Wanderers.
 However, it was the start of a long and Illustrious FA Cup story for the Blues, as they went on take part in 12 more finals, bringing the cup home to Liverpool five times; in 1906, 1933, 1966, 1984 and most recently in 1995.
 The 1933 Final was the only one in which Everton legend Dixie Dean took part, scoring one of the three winning goals.
 This game also saw football teams wearing numbered shirts for the first time, to make player identification easier.

 Liverpool were relatively late starters, reaching their first Final in 1914.
 Like their local rivals, they lost their first Final 1-0, being beaten by Burnley.
 Liverpool’s form dipped and rose over the following decades.
 The appointment of Manager Bill Shankly in 1959 saw the club’s fortunes begin to soar.
 Liverpool played in 13 more FA Cup Finals, winning their first in 1965, after the arrival of Shankly.
 They brought home the Cup a further six times; in 1974, 1986, 1989, 1992, 2001 and most recently in 2006.
 The 2001 Final was the first to be held in Cardiff’s Millennium Stadium while Wembley Stadium was being rebuilt, and the 2006 game was the last before the event moved back to Wembley.
+Can they win the cup an 8th time when they play against Chelsea in the 2022 FA Cup Final?

 The first Merseyside FA Cup derby in 1986